Hostal dos Reis Católicos: Modern hotel

 During the 20th century, the caudillo Francisco Franco stayed at the Hostal.
-It was his decision to renovate the Hostal into a world class modern hotel with the occasion of the 1954 Jacobean Jubilee, moving the hospital facilities to a new location nearby.
-Franco himself inaugurated the renovated hotel on 24 July 1954.
+It was his decision to renovate the Hostal into a world-class modern hotel with the occasion of the 1954 Jacobean Jubilee, moving the hospital facilities to a new location nearby.
+Franco inaugurated the renovated hotel in person on 24 July 1954.
 On 24 February 1986, the hotel was incorporated to the Paradores hotel network.

 Today, the Hostal dos Reis Católicos is widely considered one of the finest hotels in the world and the best in Spain.

 One of the restaurants in the Hostal, Restaurante Dos Reis (Restaurant of the Kings), is a historic space housed in what was once the stables for the Royal Hospital.
 The spectacular dining room is located in the building's half-basement, with vaulted stone ceilings and elegant décor.

-As of 2022 the hotel continues to provide free breakfast, lunch and dinner every day to the first ten pilgrims who prove they have completed the Way of St James.
+As of 2022 the hotel continues to provide free breakfast, lunch and dinner every day to the first ten pilgrims who prove they have completed the Way of St. James.